Qualified & Dedicated

 When you picture a chimney, you probably think of a sturdy structure made of brick, block or stone.
 Yet, inside this structure are parts that need to be regularly maintained - including a chimney liner.
 Every heating appliance (including a furnace, fireplace, stove, or water heater) has its own flue.

 Since the 1920’s, flues have typically been made of 2-foot long sections of terra cotta that are stacked on top of one another and sealed at the joints with mortar, making for a continuous flue lining.
-Over time, though, this terra cotta can crack or break and the mortar joints can fall out.
+Over time, though, this terracotta can crack or break and the mortar joints can fall out.
 Once this happens, the flue is no longer functioning properly and can lead to numerous safety hazards.

 Fortunately, our crew can help restore damaged flues with chimney relining services.
-Have questions or looking to schedule?
-Give us a call or reach out to us online today.

 What Is a Chimney Liner?